 8. Address the elephants in the room.
 Are your employees worried about layoffs?
 A merger?
-Or other big changes?
-It’s important to address these issues.
-Otherwise you run the risk of seeming disinterested in your employees’ welfare.
+Other big changes?
+These issues should be addressed in your CEO video message.
+Otherwise, you run the risk of seeming disinterested in your employees’ welfare.

-9. Tell the truth.
+9. Tell the truth to your audience.
 Be pragmatic and honest.
-Your audience will be more engaged and more likely to follow a call to action if you acknowledge hard truths.
+Employees watching your video message will be more engaged and more likely to follow a call to action if you acknowledge hard truths.

 10. Reinforce the objective.
-What’s your objective?
-Do you plant to implement something new?
+What’s your point?
+Do you plan to implement something new?
 Talk about a specific project?
 Reassure employees that you understand the implications of a big change?
 Once you’ve figured it out, stay on message, and, above all, keep it simple.

 11. Don't use business-speak or buzzwords.
-Don’t try to impress with “inside baseball” talk, like convoluted operational terms.
-If you use terms that everyone will understand, you’ll connect with your employees as a fellow human being.
+Don’t try to impress with “inside” talk, using convoluted operational terms.
+If you use terms that everyone will understand, your CEO video will connect with employees as fellow human beings.

 Ready to make your best CEO video?